QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/SetPlanReview_Template.md

 ### 👉 Achievements Types/Labels (progression/missables) // TODO
 // Achievement types: https://docs.retroachievements.org/guidelines/content/progression-and-win-condition-guidelines.html
+Any `missable` achievements?
+Think of a player that only wants to play through this game once in order to earn the `Beaten` status, and maybe earn some extra achievements along the way...
+Again you make this choice, since you know the game best.
+If there's none it's fine.

 ### 👉 Difficulty Balancing // TODO
 // Difficulty balance: [RAdocs - Difficulty Guidelines](https://docs.retroachievements.org/developer-docs/difficulty-scale-and-balance.html)